tineola/tineola/README.md

 # Introducing Tineola
-Tineola is a red team tool for interfacing with and abusing **Hyperledger Fabric** deployments, networks, and chaincodes.
+Tineola is a red team tool for interfacing with **Hyperledger Fabric** deployments, networks, and chaincodes.
 Tineola is designed to work in as many configurations as possible, and require only the bare minimum configuration to get started.
 Tineola also ships with *tineolacc*, special chaincode for performing evil peer attacks.